solita/solita.github.com/_posts/2024-01-09-owasp-top10-with-abstract-examples-part-1.md

 ----

 Above, we covered the three most common web application risks using abstract, non-technical examples.
-The rest of the risks will come soon in part 2.
+You can continue reading for risks 4-10 in [part 2](https://dev.solita.fi/2024/01/16/owasp-top10-with-abstract-examples-part-2.html) of the blog post.